Winter Is Coming - Be Careful Out There

 Sadly, winter is approaching as we are into fall.
 With it comes gentle reminders to prepare for the coming cold we in the northern hemisphere are about to endure.
 Many will already have had a recent chest infection.
 I have never worked out why, but it seems the change of season sets off an exacerbation for many of us.

 Having had pneumonia three times in the last four years, be warned.
-This illness appears with incredible speed.
-On the first occasion I woke in the morning feeling good to face the world, only to be raced into hospital early evening hardly able to breathe.
+This illness appears at incredible speed.
+On the first occasion, I woke in the morning feeling good to face the world, only to be raced into hospital early evening hardly able to breathe.

 Do you take a Vitamin D3 supplement?
 Often called the sunshine vitamin after reading research on COPD and D3 five years or more ago, I decided to start taking a 5,000 iu capsule each day.
 Although I have had the occasional exacerbation since, I have not been visited by a bad cold in the time I have taken it.
 Much has been written about vitamin D3 and COPD.
 It has been observed that most of us with COPD are low in vitamin D and that we are more unwell and have more exacerbation if our D3 levels are low.